Shutter Speed and Flash Photography

 In The Studio

-What I am saying is that in studio flash photography in the studio the shutter speed doesn’t matter all that much within a certain range, usually around 1/30th of a second to 1/200th of a second.
+What I am saying is that in studio flash photography, the shutter speed doesn’t matter all that much within a certain range, usually around 1/30th of a second to 1/200th of a second.
 That’s around a 3-stop range.
 How can that be?
 What about motion blur at 1/30?

 In the studio we have control over the ambient light situation.
 We can make the studio completely dark so that even a full 1-second shutter speed at a typical aperture of f/8 or f/11 will not record anything on the sensor.
 Then we add the flash.
 The flash provides the powerful light that does record on the sensor.
 But it only records for that split second that the flash is firing (the flash duration).
 So out of that 1-second the shutter is opened, the flash is only firing for a fraction of the time.
 Maybe 1/300 of a second for a big old powerful studio power pack and head system or only 1/9000 of a second for a newer flash unit.
 The flash duration has effectively replaced the shutter speed in terms of both providing the light for the exposure and for providing the speed necessary to stop motion.
 Now I am not advocating a shutter speed of 1/30, just using that as an example.
 Go ahead and test this yourself.
 Set the ISO and aperture you would be using in the studio (ISO 100 and f/8 is a good starting point), set your shutter speed to 1/30 sec., and turn down the ambient light to have a darkened studio.
 Before connecting and turning on your flash take a photo with those settings to see what gets recorded.
 In many cases the frame will be black, or show just a faint image.
 If you see too much image raise your shutter speed to 1/60 and try again.